 one August night

 I was sat at home yesterday, staring into space as Anne waited for me to tune back into the present.
 She knows me well enough now that these internal jaunts no longer merit comment.
-I'd like to say that I was working on a short story or one of the two novels I'm developing; but the truth is that I was snagged on a memory.
+I'd like to say that I was working on a short story or one of the two novels I'm developing; but the truth is I was snagged on a memory.

 I'm 23 and it's a hot, sticky August evening.
 It's my last day on Staten Island and the end of about a year spent living the American Dream.
 Well, surviving it anyway.
 My flatmate Lillian and I are downstairs, gazing out on the street and there's no one around.
 Out the corner of my eye I spot this pinpoint of light, roaming in the evening air towards me.
 It's a firefly.
 And as soon as I see it, this wave of sadness, of unrequited longing for the year-that-never-was, chokes my thoughts.
 I'm transfixed by this tiny glow and all at once a host of them appear and circle around us.